curtwelch/RoboND-Rover-Project/writeup.md

 One solution, was to just not use the I term (set it to zero, and must make it a PD conttoller).
 But then it would contantly run under speed.
 That could work, and I could just up the maximum speed configued in the system to compensate to get it running at the speed I wanted.
 But I took a different path, and simply made it update the sum for the PID only when it was goihg over something like 2 m/s.
 So only data from fast speeds were being used to adjust the I term (when I knew the rover and throttle were opperating consistantly so the PID could learn to best control the speed under the "good drivig" conditions.

-### Rock Grabbing
+##### Rock Grabbing

 The logic is simple for this.
 Drive straight to the rock, and try to pick it up.
 There is no path planning, no map use, and no use made of the percpetion system's "best path" information.
 The rover just turns to the rock and drives straight towards it, even if it's on the other side of a pile of rocks.
 This means it will sometimes get stuck and not reach the rock.
 But the "stuck" mode will always free it.
 The side effect of the random stuck mode behavior, is that either it makes the rover forget about the rock, or it sometimes puts the rover in the perfect place to pick it up, all by accident.

 This works only because this world is "safe" and no "show stopping" danger exists.
 But for this enviromewnt, it seems to be all the logic that is needed to solve this problem.

-## What couild be improved

-Well, not a lot.
-The code seems to pretty much solve this problem as defined to a level that strikes me as resonabe enough to not worry about better solutions uinless a different goal was really the pupose (like the NASA challenge hat I've not looked at yet).
+#### Rubric 3b: Run the code, results, and future improvements

+#### Results

+Results were a Fideltiy and percent mapped that quickly reaches about 90/90.
+But the longer it runs, the map complete percept will advance to over 98% while the Fidellity falls to about 75% (after 12 hours or so at this point).
+This is due to my mapping code adding edge pixels that are not on the ground truth reference map used for scoring.
+It's all about the edge pixels.

+For most random startging postions, my rover will find and pick up all 6 rocks.

+#### Future improvements

+I have kept improving the code to the point that it mostly solves this challenge so there's not a lot that "needs" improving.
+But yet, I could easilly spend anther 6 months tweaking and exploring alternative ideas.

 The mapping is fairly accurate.
-The difference between my maps and the reference "ground truth" is not a matter of fact, it's a matter of oppinion as to which of the "edge" or obsticle pixels should be counted as part of the "ground".
-I could play games to make the map more accuately match the ground truth map used for scoring and end up with a 100% 100% score if I wanted to invest the time to do that, but there's not much point to that.
+The score is just an issue of what the ground truth cosiders an edge pixel so though I could work to make it match the ground truth scoring map closer, there is not much point to that -- it would not improve the basic map and retreive mission of the "game".

 There is much room to clean up my code.
 It's a mess from a heavy week of constant rewritting and hacking to make it all work.

-There are plenty of other algoirthms to have fun exploring to solve this sort of problem.
-I could add high level path planing whcih would make the rover more agressively and systematidaly serah the entire are for more rocks, or to try and find new "hidden" path to a different part of the world (such as by trying on purpsoe to drive the rover into every wall and corner of the map at high speed to see what happens -- could make sense for a video game -- not so much for the real world...
+Performance could easilly be improved with more optimisig.
+I had it running as fast as 45 FPS but the current code is a bit clareless in it's CPU use and has fallen to 15 FPS range.

+The low level driving code is tuned very nicely.
+Though I could try to push it to work well at slightly faster speeds (mine drives at around 4 m/s now, but the simulator allows up to 5).
+The PID needs to be able to go over the target value as it opreates so you can't run the PID at 5 m/s or it will mess up the I SUM value.
+So it must use a target value a bit below 5.

+The current algorithm jerks the steering all over the place as it very intentionally trys to hit every low value map square.
+Due to the fact the simulator works fine jerking the steering around, I didn't change this.
+In a real life rover, such irraedic steering would be dangertous and harmful to the robot, not to mention wasting energy (drain batteries etc).
+In the simulatore, these real life issues are not important, but it does make me nausus to watch the screen for too long as it jerks around, so I _could_ add simple damping to the logic to make it act more like a smooth real-life robot.
+That would only be an ethetics change however.

+The current code is producing a highly laccurate ground truth map in the Vists map of everywhere the rover drivesm but it's not making any sue of that map to help navigate.
+After the Vists map gets filled in, it could stop using the visual data all together (since the world is static and doesn't change), and switch to a mode of exploring all the edges.
+That would fill out the truth of where the rover is acutally able to drive, as well as force the finding of thsoe two very hard to find rocks.

+The Vists map could be used to perform route planing for picking up rocks as well -- so it would know to drive around an obistical instead of through them.

 There is plenty of room for upgrading the vision understnding of the envioment.
-This appraoh uses a cheap trick to map pixels to a groud map that only works for flat land -- something that happens to be true in this game.
+This aproacoh uses a cheap trick to map pixels to a groud map that only works for flat land -- something that happens to be true in this game.
 But the overhangig rocks in the middle of the map that allow the low to ground camara to see under, but not drive under, tricks this approach.
-Turnign pixel data into a better 3D uneersteanding would be usefl -- but I don't know how much processing power that would take or what the results might be.
+Turning pixel data into a better 3D understeanding would be useful and something to be explored.

-In genral, this probem is easy, becuase the simuator elimanates the need to solve the localization problem.
-It tells you eaclty where you are, and which direcgtion you are pointed.
-This makes mapping easy.
+In genral, this probem is easy, becuase the simulator eliminates the need to solve the localization problem.
+It tells you eaclty where you are, and which direction you are pointed.
+This makes mapping and navigation easy.
 But we could choose to not use that "free" data, and try to solve the problem without it.
-That becomes much harder because it requires the rover to try and solve both the mapping and localizagi problems.
+That becomes much harder because it requires the rover to try and solve both the mapping and localization problems.
+But it would be something to explore in this project.

-There is endless fun idea to play with here, but not much else "needed" since this code mostly solves the problem as given.
-It would me more of trying to explore other ways to solve it than adding something that was obvlisly "missing".
+There is endless fun idea to play with here, but not much else "needed" since this my current code mostly solves the problem as given.
+It would be more of trying to explore other ways to solve it than adding something that was obvlisly "missing".

-Curt Welch
+#### Running the simulator code

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-My code seems to run fine in all resolutipon modes I've tested.
-I tend to run in something like the thrid from the smllest.
+My code seems to run fine in all resolution modes I've tested.
+I tend to run in something like the thrid from the smllest just so it doesn't fill my whole screen.

-The FPS is running about 15 (slow but seems fast enough).
+The FPS is running about 15 (slow but works fine).
 I could speed that up by cleanign up the code and throwing away wasted prodessing that's not needed and optimizing what is.
-Reaction times would become a problem if it ran much slower on a test mahine.
+Reaction times would become a problem if it ran much slower on a different machine.
 I'm running on a new macbook pro and haven't tested on any other hardware.
+Running it as slow as 5 FPS might well still work.
+At worse it could casuse the rover to crash a lot more (slow reaction times), which really isn't a problem other than slowing down how fast it will map the environment and find rocks.

+My code does learn to avoid bad areas.
+I did not pre-populate the stuck map with learned data so each time you re-start the simulator it will run into rocks a lot.
+But then over time, it learns to mostly avoid the dangerous rocks.
+There is no hard coded map knowledge in my code.
+It should work no a different game with similar ground and and rocks and walls, but a totally different map.
+Loops in the toplogy would not be a problem for my code.